Rudolph Koenig: Products

 Karl Rudolph Koenig produced a variety of devices and acoustic instruments.
 These devices and instruments include a sound analyzer, tuning forks, double risen, wave machines, resonators, devices for sound visualization, and obtaining ultrasonic frequencies etc.

 One of Koenig's more interesting devices was a watch with the escapement consisting of a tuning fork that could calibrate the main frequencies of any sound.
 This apparatus helped Koenig establish the frequencies of musical tones and allowed him to build a musical scale.

 Another apparatus was a phonograph which could collect sounds by means of a pavilion.
 It could automatically record them in a rotating cylinder by means of a point.
 Some years later, Thomas Edison developed this device to build the Phonograph known today.

 Among many other products, Koenig also built measuring instruments which were composed of resonators.
 He also authored various works on limits of hearing, the physical characterization of vowels and the combination of tones.

 In the late 1800s Koenig found out that people were making cheap copies of his acoustical apparatus.
 He complained about these knock off instruments, stating that some even had his name on them despite the fact that he had nothing to do with their creation.

 Timeline

 In 1859, Koenig both published his first catalog, and inverted the phonograph which would play a crucial role for the graphical analysis of sound.
 By inverting the phonograph, Rudolph made it easier to record and store sounds made by the vibrations of air particles.
 Around 1860, along with Hermann von Helmholtz, Rudolph Koenig worked to devise an electronically controlled sound.
-After working alongside him, Koenig became the main maker and seller of Helmholtz's instruments.
-Two years following this in 1862, he began to exhibit the nano-metric flame apparatus (see attached image and description for more information) at the London Exhibition.
-This was the first time his nano-metric flame apparatus was displayed to the public.
+After working alongside him, Koenig became the main maker and seller of Helmholtz's instruments such as the Helmholtz resonantor.
+Two years following this in 1862, he began to exhibit the manometric flame apparatus at the London Exhibition.
+This was the first time his manometric flame apparatus was displayed to the public.